spinnaker/spinnaker/README.md

 To run `deck-kayenta`'s tests, run `yarn test`.

-To run `deck-kayenta`'s tests and generate a code coverage report, run `yarn test-coverage`.
+To debug `deck-kayenta`'s tests using https://jestjs.io/, run `yarn test:debug`.
+Add a `debugger` statement to the test you want to debug.
-Open `/coverage/html/index.html` in a browser to view the HTML version of the report.